 Windham must continue to address the need for affordable housing in the town.
 As with other towns located near vacation and resort areas, the availability of affordable housing has become a problem for Windham.
 During the past 20 years, second home construction has boomed in this area, generally increasing the prices of real estate.
-Even when those second homes become available for year-round resident housing, the eventual sale price is likely to be the seller's offering price, or more, resulting in a cost that is usually higher than a local family can afford.
+Even when those second homes become available for year-round resident housing, many of them have been renovated or enhanced, and the eventual sale price is likely to be higher than a local family can afford.
 This imbalance makes it very difficult for local families to find adequate, affordable housing or land on which to build.
-An exception to this is Timber Ridge where high density ski resort seasonal homes are being converted to year round and are relatively affordable.
+An exception to this is Timber Ridge where high density ski resort seasonal homes are being converted to year-round residences and are relatively affordable.

 In addition, the median age of residents of Windham is increasing.
+In 2010, the median age was 49.6, and in 2017, the median age is 56.1 (U.S. Census Bureau).
 To the extent that older people are able to live on their own and not need significant care, their housing needs are not significantly different than the rest of the community.
 There is a noticeable increase in the special needs of older people.
-The ability for an elderly person to stay in their home depends on connections to the community and services.
+The ability for an elderly person to stay in their home depends on connections to the community and available services.